OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 ### Injection Flaws

 An *injection flaw* describes a class of security vulnerability occurring when user input is inserted into back-end queries or commands.
-By injecting meta characters, an attacker can execute malicious code that is inadvertently interpreted as part of the command or query.
+By injecting metacharacters, an attacker can execute malicious code that is inadvertently interpreted as part of the command or query.
 For example, by manipulating a SQL query, an attacker could retrieve arbitrary database records or manipulate the content of the back-end database.

 Vulnerabilities of this class are most prevalent in server-side web services.
 Exploitable instances also exist within mobile apps, but occurrences are less common, plus the attack surface is smaller.